CPK Insurance

 Frequently Asked Questions

 It depends on your vehicle value, driving habits, and budget.
-Liability coverage in Alaska is the foundation, collision coverage in Alaska is helpful if you want repair protection after an auto accident, and comprehensive coverage in Alaska matters more if you want protection from non-collision losses tied to weather or other covered events.
+Liability protection is the foundation, collision coverage is helpful if you want repair protection after an auto accident, and comprehensive coverage matters more if you want protection from non-collision losses tied to weather or other covered events.

-Uninsured motorist coverage in Alaska is important because the state’s uninsured driver rate is 9.8%.
+Uninsured motorist coverage is important because nearly one in ten drivers in the state carry no insurance.
 If you are hit by a driver without enough insurance, this coverage can help fill the gap depending on your policy terms.

 Higher deductibles usually lower the premium, while higher coverage limits usually raise it.
-In Alaska, those choices matter even more because the average claim cost is $22,957 and weather-related crashes are common enough to affect how often drivers use collision coverage in Alaska or comprehensive coverage in Alaska.
+In Alaska, those choices matter even more because weather-related crashes are common enough to affect how often drivers use collision or comprehensive coverage.

-Yes, both medical payments coverage in Alaska and rental reimbursement coverage in Alaska can be added to many policies.
+Yes, both medical payments coverage and rental reimbursement can be added to many policies.
 Those options can be useful if you want help with medical expenses after a crash or need a temporary vehicle while yours is being repaired.

 Sources